2vg/CS2-MapCycleAndChooser-COFYYE/README.md

     - **Description**: The number of map cycles that must pass before this map can be played again.
     - **Example**: If set to 2, the map will be unavailable for 2 map changes after it's played.
     - **Note**: Only applies when `enable_map_cooldown` is set to `true` in the main configuration.

+### Workshop Map Mapping System

+The plugin now includes a sophisticated mapping system for Workshop maps that solves the problem of duplicate configurations caused by mismatches between Workshop titles and actual in-game map names.

+#### How It Works

+1. **Automatic Detection**: When a Workshop map is loaded, the plugin automatically detects its Workshop ID and the actual in-game map name.

+2. **Mapping Storage**: This relationship is stored in a mapping file located at:
+  > game/csgo/addons/counterstrikesharp/configs/plugins/MapCycleAndChooser-COFYYE/workshop_map_mapping.json

+3. **Configuration Consolidation**: If duplicate configurations exist (created from Workshop titles that differ from actual map names), the plugin automatically merges them into a single configuration using the official map name.

+4. **Workshop Collection Sync**: When synchronizing maps from Workshop collections, the plugin uses this mapping to ensure consistent configuration names.

+#### Benefits

+- **Prevents Duplicate Configurations**: No more duplicate config files for the same map.
+- **Consistent Map Names**: Uses the actual in-game map names for configurations.
+- **Automatic Management**: No manual intervention required - the system handles everything automatically.
+- **Preserves Settings**: When merging configurations, all settings from the original config are preserved.

 ### Installation